kahole/edamagit/README.md

   - Proper use of dispose().. les litteratur

   - VsVim:
-     Needs to work well with VsVim as well
+     Needs to work with VsVim as well

   - God inspo - REST client mode https://github.com/Huachao/vscode-restclient